austinlongmn/cs-club-site/README.md

 - [Next.js documentation](https://nextjs.org/docs): For questions like "where
   do I put my files?" or "how do I create a dynamic webpage?"
 However, you shouldn't have to go here much.
-  - [Where do I put my
+  - [Where do I put
     files?](https://nextjs.org/docs/app/getting-started/layouts-and-pages)
   - [How do I access an API endpoint server-side?](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching)